 Day 4: Social Media Storytelling, a Revised Approach

 Let’s take a look at your approach.
 Are you using social like email and blasting out promotions?
 Are you yelling at your customers and prospects?
 Or are you drawing them in?
 The most effective social media feeds tell a story.
-The key to any effective content marketing, which is what social media should be used for (in our humble opinion), is to peak human interest.
+The key to any effective content marketing, which is what social media should be used for (in our humble opinion), is to pique human interest.
 You, ideally, want to leave your followers clamoring to know more.
-And how do you peak human interest over and over and over again?
-By sharing a story about yourself, your product, product history or your customers, a little bit at a time, day by day, you’ll engage an audience and build a community.
+And how do you pique human interest over and over and over again?
+By sharing a story about yourself, your product, product history, or your customers, a little bit at a time, day by day, you’ll engage an audience and build a community.

 One way to build a solid social media outreach plan is to write out your story.
 Break your story into nuggets of wisdom, lessons learned, and funny mishaps along the way.
-Feature those who believed in you and create or source compelling visual aids.
+Feature those who believe in you and create or source compelling visual aids.
 You’ll find incredible support through some of our favorite resources like Canva and iStock.
 The key is to have an overarching and thematic story that ties your audience in, much like your favorite book or Netflix series.
 This simple shift in strategy will, if done right, have others sharing your journey organically while revisiting your site regularly.

 Day 5: Email, Email, Email

 The email addresses in your CRM or address book are the only things you own of your customers or prospects.
 Think about that for a minute.
 The @names and followers on your social media profiles could be gone tomorrow.
 It is possible that a social network could shut down and it is even more possible that your own account gets flagged or shut down for heaven knows what erroneous reason.
 These things happen all the time.
-Setting up a concrete strategy for collecting email addresses (e.g., a free e-book, download or other gifts in exchange for the email sign up) and a plan for regularly contacting those emails is one of the most powerful and underrated action items you can do.
+Setting up a concrete strategy for collecting email addresses (e.g., a free e-book, download, or other gifts in exchange for the email sign-up) and a plan for regularly contacting those emails is one of the most powerful and underrated action items you can do.

 Ready to roll up your sleeves?
 Or looking for more?
 Contact us for a free consultation to discuss how our services can work, behind the scenes, to take you to the next level.